15-411/autolab-aws/README.md

 The secret information needed to be encoded in this repository is as follows:
   * `AWS_ACCESS_KEY`: the AWS access key for an AMI user that can build images.
   * `AWS_SECRET_KEY`: the AWS secret key for an AMI user that can build images.
-  * `MAILER_ACCESS_KEY`: the AWS access key for an AMI user that can send mail.
+  * `MAILER_USERNAME`: the username given for AWS mailer user when creating the user.
-  * `MAILER_SECRET_KEY`: the AWS secret key for an AMI user that can send mail.
+  * `MAILER_PASSWORD`: the password given for AWS mailer user when creating the user.
-  * `cmu-15-411-bot-key`: a file containing a GitHub SSH key for the user cmu-15-411-bot.
+  * `411-f19.pem`: a file containing the SSH key for AWS instances.

 See the instructions in `worker-aws` for how to encode these secrets.
 You will use `travis encrypt` for `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` (and for the `MAILER` stuff), and `travis encrypt-file` for `cmu-15-411-bot-key`.
 As in `worker_aws`, these values are currently available, but if you ever need to change AWS organizations or GitHub users, you will know how to encode these.